 Engagement is particularly important for alignment with ISO quality management principles.
-Employee education is a huge part of delivering consistent quality, and without an engaged workforce ready to learn, companies may struggle to deliver on the customer satisfaction promises they’re making.
+Employee competence is a huge part of delivering consistent quality, and without an engaged workforce ready to learn, companies may struggle to deliver on the customer satisfaction promises they’re making.

-4. Process Approach
+4. Process Driven Approach